How to Write an Awesome Career Change Cover Letter

 Don’t avoid the subject

-First and foremost, if you’re embarking on a major career shift, don’t simply think that you can ignore this in your cover letter or other job application materials and you’re interviewer simply won’t notice the incongruence between where you’ve been and where you’re trying to go.
+First and foremost, if you’re embarking on a major career shift, don’t simply think that you can ignore this in your cover letter or other job application materials and your interviewer simply won’t notice the incongruence between where you’ve been and where you’re trying to go.
 Tackle the issue early on in your cover letter, and be straightforward and unapologetic.

-One of the worst things you can do in a cover letter is to avoid the subject altogether simply because you don’t know how to frame it or you feel insecure about making a strong connection between your past experiences and the skills required for the new job.
+One of the worst things you can do in a career change cover letter is to avoid the subject altogether simply because you don’t know how to frame it or you feel insecure about making a strong connection between your past experiences and the skills required for the new job.
 But, don’t be intimidated.
 This is probably the most important issue you’ll need to work on when you’re putting your cover letter together (and preparing for job interviews, for that matter), so be prepared to spend a fair amount of time thinking through these connections.

 Don’t apologize for your career change or point out the disadvantages this may present.
-Instead, lay out your past experiences as real, meaningful differentiators that set you apart from other more traditional candidates and actually make you more qualified for the position.
+Instead, layout your past experiences as real, meaningful differentiators that set you apart from other more traditional candidates and actually make you more qualified for the position.
 Adopt a confident tone as you clearly lay out why or how your unique background qualifies you for a job that may otherwise fall outside the normal trajectory of your career path thus far.
 To do this well, you also need to be self-aware and have a clear understanding of your own strengths and your most valuable skills so you can effectively communicate this in the document.

 Be clear and specific about your skills